Skip to content ↓

 By the time they leave St Benedict’s Primary School, children will have gained key knowledge and skills in the three main areas of the computing curriculum:

-• computer science (programming and understanding how digital systems work)
+• Computer science (programming and understanding how digital systems work)

-• information technology (using computer systems to store, retrieve and send information)
+• Information technology (using computer systems to store, retrieve and send information)

-• digital literacy (evaluating digital content and using technology safely and respectfully).
+• Digital literacy (evaluating digital content and using technology safely and respectfully).

 The objectives within each strand support the development of learning across the key stages, ensuring a solid grounding for future learning and beyond.